timm/ezr/docs/what2do.md

   - anything better than twoFar?
 - streaming
   - early stopping?
+  - why does the faster heuristic work? can we use that to build a better algorithm?
 - oracle errors
   - assume X% wrong, try things with increasing X (e.g. 0,10,20,40%)
 - explanation